zhaohanyun/Glister/README.md

  a list of team members and each member's contribution.
 You may simply list each member's full name for now, leaving the contribution description to the end of term.
 Should you want to make your GitHub public at the end of term, what do you want visitors (potential employer) to know about your contribution to this project?
  -->

 - Enzhi Zhang ez_zhang@sjtu.edu.cn

-	Contribution:

-	             Finish the UI of the feature of "View scored photos".
+  - ​     Finish the UI of the feature of "View scored photos".

-	             Finish the front end work of the feature of "Get recommended photos".
+  - ​     Finish the front end work of the feature of "Get recommended photos".

-	             Finish the front end work of the feature of "Star photos".
+  - ​     Finish the front end work of the feature of "Star photos".

-	             Finish the feature of "Download photos to local".
+  - ​     Finish the feature of "Download photos to local".

-	             Finish the feature of "Adjust photos".
+  - ​     Finish the feature of "Adjust photos".

 - Hanyun Zhao zhaohanyun@sjtu.edu.cn

+  - Finish the feature of recording

+  - Finish the feature of upload photos and videos
+  - Finish the feature of specify object in front end

+  - Implement API in front end

 -  Simin Fan olivia-fsm@sjtu.edu.cn
 -  Yuchen Xu tonyxu0305@sjtu.edu.cn
 -  Yuqing Qiu qiuyuqing@sjtu.edu.cn